What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 Bacteria

 Bacterial conjunctivitis in dogs is most often caused by environmental bacteria such as Staphylococcus, Streptococcus, and Pseudomonas.
-It rarely occurs on its own, as it usually develops as a secondary infection when the eye’s natural defenses are compromised.
+It rarely occurs on its own, as it usually develops as a secondary infection when the dog’s eye’s natural defenses are compromised.
+These bacterial infections can lead to serious clinical signs if untreated.

 Viruses